 The running order for tonight’s Match of the Day is as follows:

-Four games will take place on Sunday as Southampton host Burnely at 12.00pm; Tottenham travel to Newcastle at 2.05pm; and Aston Villa take on Fulham from 4.30pm – all live on Sky Sports.
+Four Premier League game will take place on Sunday afternoon as Norwich City host Burnley at 2.00pm, and Liverpool travel to Manchester City from 4.30pm – both games will be live on Sky Sports.

-Highlights of all four game will be shown on BBC’s MOTD2 from 10.30pm, Sunday evening on BBC One.
+Highlights of all four games will be shown on BBC’s MOTD2 from 10.30pm, Sunday evening on BBC One.

 Channel 4 will broadcast live UEFA Nations League action this evening as Germany host England.
 This Group A3 contest will be held a the Allianz Arena in Munich, as the famous old rivals go head to head once again.
 The…